Blog Post: A Fresh Graduate's Guide to Saving Money

 If You're Green, Go Blue

-Singapore has good names too
+Singapore has great names too

 Indeed, Singapore has consistently topped on the World Bank’s “Ease of doing Business” survey since 2007 and is ranked highly in Asia for corporate governance.
 Currently, it is also the only country in Asia with the highest sovereign credit rating from all three major credit rating agencies.